OpenZeppelin/defender-autotask-examples/README.md

 - The [`relay`](relay) folder contains detailed examples on how to use the `defender-relay-client` package from an Autotask, both standalone and integrated with `ethers.js`, including local development and unit testing.
 - The [`typescript`](typescript) folder shows how to write an autotask in typescript, and use `tsc` to compile it to javascript that can be run within Defender.
 - The [`rollup`](rollup) folder includes a more complex example, that generates a bundle that incorporates additional dependencies not available in the Autotasks runtime, and embeds contract ABIs in the generated output.
+- The [`webpack`](webpack) folder is similar to the previous one, bundling dependencies and ABIs into a single file, but uses webpack as a code bundler instead of rollup.
 - The [`keep3rs`](keep3rs) folder contains autotasks to execute jobs as a keeper within the [Keep3r Network](https://keep3r.network/), along with their respective unit tests.